60frames/webpack-hot-server-middleware/README.md

 Given this setup it's fairly easy to hook up hot module replacement for your client bundle using `webpack-dev-server` or `webpack-hot-middleware` however these middlewares don't handle server bundles meaning you need to frequently restart your server to see the latest changes.

 Webpack Hot Server Middleware solves this problem, ensuring the server bundle used is always the latest compilation without requiring a restart.
+Additionally it allows your client and server bundle to share the same Webpack cache for faster builds and uses an in-memory bundle on the server to avoid hitting the disk.

 ## How?